KooEeVee/dbwebapp/README.md

 # Graph Creator

 ## Overview
-Graph-o-matic enables users to create info cards or simple graphs based on their data files in a web user interface.
+Graph Creator enables users to create info cards or simple graphs based on their data files in a web user interface.

 ## Features
 - Create a user account